Nic30/hdlConvertor/README.md

 # hdlConvertor
 [![Travis-ci Build Status](https://travis-ci.org/Nic30/hdlConvertor.png?branch=master)](https://travis-ci.org/Nic30/hdlConvertor)
 (!!!
-Note that Travis just has not enough RAM to build this !!!)
+Note that because of system verilog support it requires 3GB of RAM to build this and build tooks ~3min !!!)

 verilog and vhdl parser module for python